joergen7/cf_client/README.md

 #### Starting from the Command Line

 Compiling the Cuneiform client using `escriptize` creates an Erlang script file `cf_client` which allows starting the Cuneiform client via the command line.

+To display a help text enter

+    ./cf_client --help

+This will show the command line synopsis, which looks like the following:

+    Usage: cf_worker [-v] [-h] [-s <suppl_file>] [-c <cre_node>]

+      -v, --version     Show cf_worker version.
+      -h, --help        Show command line options.
+      -s, --suppl_file  Supplementary configuration file.
+      -c, --cre_node    Erlang node running the CRE application.

-Start the script and connect with a running CRE instance by entering
+To start the client from the command line and connect with a running CRE instance enter

     ./cf_client -c cre@my_node